 - The vast majority of the tasks you undertake should be relevant to your major.

 - The activities will afford the opportunity to learn new things.

 - A friend or family member cannot supervise the internship.

 - The internship site is not a place you have previously worked.

 - 120 hours is required (though many experiences are 400 or more hours).

 - You are supervised by someone who knows more about the field than you and can mentor and guide you in learning the tasks outlined in your learning agreement.

-Get involved and get to know more people in the organization.
-Evaluate additional opportunities and go above and beyond to the best of your ability.
+- Get to know people in the organization – learn about what they do and how their work is related to yours.
+Seek out opportunities in addition to those required, and go above and beyond to the best of your ability:

-- Ask to participate in or observe different interactions or events that you would like to know more about, such as a training meeting, special presentations or projects
+- Ask to participate in or observe different interactions or events that you would like to know more about, such as training or staff meetings, and special presentations or projects.

-- Volunteer some of your own time to take on a special project or learn more about the agency/organization/institution to gain better insight for future employment.
+- Ask to learn more about the organization and industry to gain better insight for future employment.